Yosemite May Be The Nation’s Crown Jewel of National Parks, But If You Look In Its Shadow You’ll Find a Mammoth Gem

 Images registered with US Copyright Office.
 For licensing, please contact info [at] ToddBigelowPhotography [dot] com

 It’s tough growing up in the shadow of a legend.
-To millions of Americans, Yosemite is a household name that evokes visions of grand granite outcroppings, beautiful waterfalls and Aspens aglow in the fall amid endless hiking trails.
-Then there’s Mammoth Lakes, Yosemite’s next door neighbor, which hardly holds the same national name recognition despite sharing the attributes along with the same wilderness where John Muir and Ansel Adams once roamed.
+To millions of Americans, Yosemite is a household name that evokes visions of grand monoliths, beautiful waterfalls and Aspens aglow in the fall amid endless hiking trails and jaw dropping landscapes.
+Then there’s Mammoth Lakes, situated in the shadow of Yosemite, which lacks national name recognition despite sharing much of the same awe inspiring wilderness with its far more famous neighbor.

 Mammoth was incorporated in 1984, ninety-four years after Yosemite was born.
 Its majestic mountain and pristine beauty began drawing visitors and famous researchers such as John Muir and Ansel Adams nearly a half-century before incorporation when Dave McCoy, a bit of a hell raiser from the Los Angeles area who’s considered the founder of Mammoth Mountain, rigged a rope to his car in 1937 and started charging skiers 50 cents to be towed up the snowy slopes.
 McCoy, who died in 2020 at the age of 104 after living nearly his entire life in the eastern Sierras, saw the potential to develop the area into a destination to challenge Yosemite’s grandeur.
 He succeeded beyond expectations.

-At its core, Mammoth is a quiet blue collar town far less interested in fame and far more interested in enjoying the mountains to the fullest extent possible.
-It’s a place where a blizzard is an opportunity, not a storm, and summer thunderstorms are to be embraced for their replenishing power and for the chance to take in jaw-dropping sunsets.
-Truth is, Mammoth locals know the region’s supreme beauty will draw visitors necessary for financial stability, especially Californians who are privy to the town’s offerings, but they clearly want to avoid the national notoriety that leads to massive crowds.
-Yosemite can have the spotlight, many locals have privately remarked, because Mammoth is fine offering first rate mountain experiences quietly in its shadow.
+At its core, Mammoth is a quiet blue collar town where residents are far less interested in fame and far more interested in enjoying the mountains to the fullest extent possible.
+It’s where locals work two or three jobs, where a blizzard is an opportunity, not a storm to avoid, and where summer thunderstorms are embraced for their replenishing power and jaw-dropping sunsets.
+Truth is, Mammoth openly welcomes visitors drawn to its beauty and world class outdoor adventures because it provides financial stability for the small community, but avoiding the national notoriety that leads to overcrowded hiking trails and trout fishing streams is just fine too.